Samupietila/AI-Chatbot/README.md

-# AI Chatbot
+# Essi-quizzbot - Interactive quizzbot

-This project is designed to create an interactive quizzbot using Rasa,
+This project is designed to create an interactive quizzbot using Rasa.

 - **Greeting users**